Axa5co/Axa5co/README.md

 As a cybersecurity professional with over one year of experience, I specialize in protecting digital assets from evolving cyber threats.
 My expertise includes <b>penetration testing, ethical hacking, red teaming,</b> and <b>cloud security.</b> I am skilled at identifying and mitigating vulnerabilities in networks, web applications, and cloud environments to ensure robust comprehensive protection.<br><br/>
 My goal is to improve and secure the cyberspace for everyone by dedicating myself to continuous learning, sharing insights with the community, and motivating others to do same.

+<h2>Credentials:</h2>
+B.Eng in Engineering from UNIBEN.
+4 certifications, including PNPT, PJPT, CNSP, and CAP.
+Pwned 35 HTB machines and mastered 122 THM rooms.
+Pursuing CPTS certification and MS in Cybersecurity at Miva University.
 ---

 <h2> 🤳 Connect with me:</h2>